timfpark/viaduct/README.md

 )
 ```

-With code generalized to work with the configured dataset via [12 factor engineering standards](https://12factor.net/) like this:
+With code generalized to with a dataset specified via [12 factor engineering standards](https://12factor.net/) like this:

 ```
 import os